Urban-Meteorology-Reading/UMEP-Workshop/source/FAQ.rst

 **LIDAR processing**
 * I cannot start the FUSION viewer in QGIS.
 What I have been doing wrong?
     One common misstake is that FUSION is not installed on your computer.
-To use FUSION within QGIS yo first need to install the actual software
+To use FUSION within QGIS yo first need to install the actual software form `<http://forsys.sefs.uw.edu/fusion/fusionlatest.html>`__.
+Then you should install the plugin FUSION for processing and make the settings according to the tutorial instructions.

 **Software installation - Mac**